angular/angular/aio/content/guide/architecture.md

 **Decorators and metadata**

 Metadata tells Angular how to process a class.
+In JavaScript, you attach metadata by using a **decorator**.
+Decorators are functions that modify JavaScript classes. <a href="https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.x5c2ndtx0">Learn more about decorators on the web</a> .

-In TypeScript, you attach metadata by using a **decorator**.
-It is the metadata that makes a class into a component, for example, or into an injectable service or something else.
-The `@Component` decorator identifies the class immediately below it as a component class.
+ Angular has many decorators that attach metadata to classes so that it knows what those classes mean and how they should work.
+It is the metadata that makes a class into a component, for example, or into an injectable service, or something else.
+For example, the `@Component` decorator identifies the class immediately below it as a component class.
+The `@Injectable` decorator identifies a class as a re-usable service class.

 <hr/>